 Here’s a look at the simple process involved in making this cauliflower recipe.

-- Place into a saucepan with about an inch or two of water.
-Cover, bring to a simmer and cook for about 5 minutes or until tender.
+- Place into a steamer rack fit in a saucepan with about an inch or two of water.
+Cover, bring to a simmer and cook.

 - Drain well.
 Stir in butter or olive oil and sprinkle with cheese.
 We like Parmesan, but you can also use shredded cheddar!